 INACSL’s journal, initially called Clinical Simulation in Nursing Education and published only 2 times per year, grew to offer monthly issues.
 The journal was later renamed Clinical Simulation in Nursing with Dr. Suzie Kardong-Edgren (2007-2017) as Editor-in-Chief.
 Learn more about the journal’s history.

-In 2010, the organization began work on what would become the INACSL Standards of Best Practice: SimulationSM, the seminal documents of the organization.
+In 2010, the organization began work on what would become the INACSL Standards of Best Practice: Simulation©, the seminal documents of the organization.
 Learn more about the history of the INACSL Standards.

 With over 2,500 members worldwide, INACSL continues to strengthen our ties with like-minded organizations in the industry while reaching out to individuals focusing on improving healthcare simulation internationally.
 INACSL continues to expand its face-to-face and virtual educational opportunities for individuals working in healthcare simulation.
-As an ANCC accredited provider of continuing nursing education credits (CNEs) INACSL is able to provide a unique opportunity for simulationists to earn healthcare simulation specific CNE credits.
+As an ANCC-accredited provider of nursing continuing professional development, INACSL provides a unique opportunity for simulationists to earn healthcare simulation-specific CNE credits.

-INACSL regularly revises and updates the INACSL Standards of Best Practice: SimulationSM as technology and research continue to inform the practice.
-The latest version (3rd edition) of the INACSL Standards of Best Practice: SimulationSM was published in December 2016.
+INACSL regularly revises and updates the INACSL Standards of Best Practice: Simulation© as technology and research continue to inform the practice.
+The latest version (3rd edition) of the INACSL Standards of Best Practice: Simulation© was published in December 2016.